Mattress shopping can feel complicated and overwhelming.

 Your body and sleeping preferences can even change over time.
 Pregnancy, weight loss, weight gain, injuries, and even aging can all lead to a difference in the way you sleep and what you need to stay comfortable in bed.

 Most mattresses are made one way.
 They’re plush or firm, maybe with a pillow top, and that’s the level of comfort you get for the life of the mattress.

 Some mattresses, however, can change with your body.

-Want a firmer support?
+Want firmer support?
 Rearrange the layers, bringing the extra-firm to the top.
 Need more softness?
 Rearrange again and bring the soft layer to the top.

 You can even choose different levels of support for each side of the bed, allowing you and your sleeping partner to each get the comfort you desire.

 Mattresses with customizable comfort layers allow you to personalize your sleep experience, providing you with personalized support as your body and sleep preferences change.

 How often should you buy a new mattress?